 Since the blender is pretty new to me at the time of this post, I don't have a ton of recipes for it yet!
 I did make a delicious Chicken Tortilla Soup in the blender and it was so easy!

-Can I make Homemade Cream Style Corn with the Hot Cold Blender?
+Can I make Homemade Cream Style Corn without the Hot Cold Blender?

 Yes, absolutely!
 I made if for years without the Ninja Foodi Hot Cold Blender, it just is a little more time consuming.
 If you want to make it stove top, please see this recipe for Easy Homemade Creamed Corn.